val1fer/set/README.md

 # STL-Compatible Set
-my own implementation of a set in c++, compatible with the C++ Standard Template Library (STL) conventions
+my own implementation of a set, compatible with the C++ Standard Template Library (STL) conventions